LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Related Works

 \subsection{Learned Image Compression}

 Toderici \textit{et al.}~\cite{toderici2015varible,toderici2017full} propose the first learned image compression model based on recurrent neural networks, which encodes the residual between the reconstruction and ground-truth iteratively.
-Currently, most of the end-to-end learned image compression models~\cite{balle2016end,balle2018variational,theis2017lossy,minnen2018joint,minnen2020channel,he2022elic,jiang2022mlic,cheng2020learned} are based on auto-encoders, where the input image is first transformed to the latent space for entropy coding, and the decoded latent is inverse transformed to RGB color space.
-To enhance the performance, Ball{\'e} \textit{et al.}~\cite{balle2018variational} introduce a hyper-prior for more accurate entropy coding.
+Currently, most of the end-to-end learned image compression models ~\cite{balle2016end,balle2018variational,theis2017lossy,minnen2018joint,minnen2020channel,he2022elic,jiang2022mlic,cheng2020learned} are based on auto-encoders, where the input image is first transformed to the latent space for entropy coding, and the decoded latent is inversely transformed to the RGB color space.
+To enhance the {rate-distortion} performance, Ball{\'e} \textit{et al.}~\cite{balle2018variational} introduce a hyper-prior for more accurate entropy coding.
 Context modeling~\cite{minnen2018joint} is also utilized to explore the correlations between current symbols and decoded symbols.
-Minnen \textit{et al.}~\cite{minnen2018joint} employs pixel-cnn~\cite{van2016conditional} for serial context prediction.
+Minnen \textit{et al.}~\cite{minnen2018joint} {employ} pixel-cnn~\cite{van2016conditional} for serial context prediction.
 He \textit{et al.}~\cite{he2021checkerboard} propose checkerboard context partition for parallel context modeling.
-Minnen \textit{et al.}~\cite{minnen2020channel} propose to conduct serial context modeling along the channel dimension for faster decoding.
-In addition, global context modeling~\cite{guo2021causal,jiang2022mlic,jiang2023mlic++} are also introduced to explore the correlations among distant symbols.
-Multi-dimensional context modeling is recent developed.
-He \textit{el al.}~\cite{he2022elic} combines the checkerboard partition and channel-wise context modeling.
+Minnen \textit{et al.}~\cite{minnen2020channel} propose conducting serial context modeling along the channel dimension for faster decoding.
+In addition, global context modeling~\cite{guo2021causal,jiang2022mlic,jiang2023mlic++} is also introduced to explore the correlations among distant symbols.
+Multi-dimensional context modeling is {recently} developed.
+He \textit{el al.}~\cite{he2022elic} {combine} the checkerboard partition and channel-wise context modeling.
 Jiang \textit{et al.}~\cite{jiang2022mlic,jiang2023mlic++} propose the multi-reference entropy modeling to capture the local, global, and channel-wise correlations in an entropy model.